NicolasH2/ggbrace/README.md

 ```

 <img src="readme_files/up_and_uplabel.png"/>
-We can also produce a brace that points sideways instead of up or down.
-However, we must then spefify the orientation parameter in ggplot, otherwise our brace will end up as a zickzack line (if for some reason the above already results in a zickzack line for you, specify orientation="x"):
+For a brace pointing sideways, specify "pointing="side".

-To put the brace anywhere in your graph, change its x and y coordinates.
-This can also change where the bracket is pointing to.
-The brace will always point towards yend, or xend if parameter="side" is specified.
+To invert the brace, define x and y coordinates so that the start is a higher number than the end.

-To change where the brace is pointing, we change the mid parameter.
-This is always between 0.25 and 0.75 (even if you type in something smaller or higher), with 0.5 being the default.
+To change the pointer position within the brace, change the mid parameter.
+This is always between 0.25 and 0.75.
 ``` r
 ggplot() + geom_brace(pointing="side")
 ggplot() + geom_brace(ystart=2, yend= -2)